 The truth is that many treatments are available.
 Like all medical treatments, pros and cons are associated with these.
 Some are more effective, some cause more adverse reactions, and some are more expensive.
 Don't let cost misguide you into thinking that a higher spend will result in a more effective treatment.
 For a quick comparison different treatments, feel free to visit our Pros and Cons page.

 Unless you're a healthcare professional, you probably are not aware of the serotonin syndrome.
 Pharmacists in particularly familiar with the syndrome and screen patient medication profiles for potential occurences.
-Serotonin is a naturally occuring substance responsible for signaling between neurons or generating impulses that travel thoughout the nervous system.
-Serotonin is involved in processes such as gastrointestinal motility, uterine contractions, bronchocontriction and thermoregulation to name a few.
+Serotonin is a naturally occuring substance responsible for signaling between neurons or generating impulses that travel throughout the nervous system.
+Serotonin is involved in processes such as gastrointestinal motility, uterine contractions, bronchoconstriction and thermoregulation to name a few.

 Many drugs such as antidepressants work by increasing the availability of serotonin within the brain and nervous system.
 This can become problematic when one or more drugs that cause increases in serotonin are taken together.
 Excessive increases in serotonin can lead to unwanted adverse reactions such as agitation, tremor, muscle rigidity, hyperthermia, flushed skin and excessive sweating.